Zakk Wylde: Other work

 Zakk Wylde joined a rock/heavy metal supergroup called 'Generation Axe', formed by Steve Vai.
 The group also includes guitarists Nuno Bettencourt (of Extreme), Yngwie Malmsteen, Tosin Abasi, and has completed several tours from 2016 to 2019.
 Select performances from a 2017 show in Beijing, China were released as a live album titled Generation Axe – The Guitars That Destroyed the World: Live In China.
 In 2020, Wylde, along with Generation Axe, were joined by Brian May of the band Queen for a six-guitar performance of Queen's "Bohemian Rhapsody" as part of AXS TV's 'At Home And Social With Nuno Bettencourt & Friends' special.
 The track was compiled of recordings from the musicians in their homes during the COVID-19 pandemic.

 Personal life

-Wylde and his wife Barbaranne have four children, one of which Ozzy Osbourne was a godfather of.
+Wylde and his wife Barbaranne have four children, one of which to whom Ozzy Osbourne was a godfather.
 Wylde was a close friend of fellow guitarist "Dimebag" Darrell Abbott and dedicated the song "In This River" to Abbott after he was murdered onstage in 2004.

 Wylde is a Catholic who has described himself as a "Soldier of Christ".

 In August 2009, Wylde was hospitalized due to blood clots and was subsequently forced to cancel his tour with Mudvayne and Static-X. After his hospitalization, he stopped drinking alcohol.

 As of 2011, Wylde has partnered with Blair's Sauces and Snacks to produce 'Berserker Hot Sauce' and several other variations.
 He also promotes 'Death Wish Coffee' via his Instagram page, as they have used his name in marketing their line "Odinforce Blend".